Miragaia/IES_PROJECT/README.md

 - 3000: Web Application

 If you have any of these ports in use, you can change them in the `docker-compose.yml` file.

-If you have MongoDB or RabbitMQ running in your machine, you will have to stop them.
+If you have MongoDB or RabbitMQ running in your machine, you will have to stop them:
     - MongoDB: `sudo service mongod stop`
     - RabbitMQ: `sudo rabbitmqctl stop`